 - The University's complaints procedures are set out below.
-Students who complain may wish to inform affected members of staff that they are doing so under the procedures. - 2.
+Students who complain may wish to inform relevant members of staff that they are doing so under the procedures. - 2.
 The University's complaints procedures focus on matters that affect the quality of a student's learning opportunities.
 However, students should also note that for the following matters of potential dispute, separate procedures apply: - Unacceptable conduct on the part of a student (see below) - Unacceptable conduct on the part of a member of staff (see below) - Academic appeals (see Section 16 of this Framework) - Complaints against the Student Union (procedures available from the Student Union) - Complaints concerning the admissions process, including those from current students who have applied to register on another University programme.
-The appeals and complaints process relating to admissions can be found on the University website at Handbooks, Regulations and Procedures.

-- 3. If a complaint refers to matters or allegations that are, or that become, the subject of an appeal against an academic decision, the Complaints Panel will convene after the appeals procedures have been completed. - 4.
-Where unacceptable conduct on the part of a student is alleged, the allegation should be pursued initially with the Head of Student Support so that the appropriate procedures, as set out in Section 15 of this Framework, can be instigated.
-This is because students are not employed by the University and, therefore, are not part of the service that it provides. - 5.
-Where unacceptable conduct on the part of a member of staff is alleged, the allegation should be pursued initially with the Head of Human Resources (via Student Support at the discretion of the student).
-A student who is dissatisfied with the way in which their allegation has been dealt with can invoke the formal stage of the complaints procedures; whilst a Complaints Panel cannot consider or authorise disciplinary action against a member of staff, it may review the conduct of the staff disciplinary procedures and recommend their re-opening where appropriate.
+The appeals and complaints process relating to admissions can be found on the University website at Handbooks, Regulations and Procedures. - 3.
+If a complaint refers to matters or allegations that are, or that become, the subject of an appeal against an academic decision, the Complaints Panel will determine the outcome of the appeal. - 4.
+Where unacceptable conduct on the part of a student is alleged, the allegation should be pursued initially with the Head of Student Wellbeing and Support (or nominee) so that the appropriate procedures, as set out in Section 15 of this Framework, can be instigated.
+This is because students are not employed by the University and, therefore, are not part of the service that it provides.